John P. Kalaman Memorial Scholarship Fund

 Impact Update

-Since 1999, 48 scholarships totaling $246,000 have been awarded to help Centerville and Washington Township seniors, as well as immediate family members of active or retired Centerville police officers, further their education.
+Since 1999, 69 scholarships totaling $396,000 have been awarded to help Centerville and Washington Township seniors, as well as immediate family members of active or retired Centerville police officers, further their education.
+Additionally, funds have been raised to make the scholarship a four-year, renewable scholarship.